Team3128/team3128.github.io/members/index.md

  - members
 ---

-- ### **How to Join the FRC Robotics Team**
+### **How to Join the FRC Team 3128 "The Aluminum Narwhals"**
 <br>
-Team 3128 “The Aluminum Narwhals” accepts applications in early Fall only.
-Our Robotics recruitment event is called “Narweek”.
+Team 3128 accepts new member applications in early Fall only.
+You must be a currently enrolled student at Canyon Crest Academy to join.
+Our Robotics recruitment event is called “Narweek”, and you must attend at least one day of Narweek in person to be considered.

 Narweek begins with **Intro Day** on **Friday August 25, at 3:30 PM in the robotics workshop.**  Each of our five departments (Mechanical, Controls, Business, Marketing, and Strategy) will be giving a brief introduction of what they do, and answer questions.